Last Full Update: December 3, 2025

 What are Sourcing Innovation’s Public Label Offerings?Home

 Sourcing Innovation Illuminations are Sourcing Innovation’s flagship publication designed to educate, inform, and illuminate the market on important problems and solutions.
 Unlike the productions of many analyst firms, it goes beyond arbitrary metrics and dives into the real issues and challenges that a buyer has to understand before he or she will consider buying your solution.
 Also, at 7-12 pages, it’s deep enough to convey meaning, but not so long that it isn’t an easy read.
-Illuminations use a two-tiered sponsorship model where lead sponsors get 30 days of exclusivity for lead-generation efforts and associate sponsors get perpetual non-exclusive distribution rights for thought leadership, market awareness, and targeted lead generation campaigns (after 30 days).
+Illuminations use a one or two-tiered sponsorship model where lead sponsor(s) get 30 days of exclusivity for lead-generation efforts and the associate sponsor(s) get perpetual non-exclusive distribution rights for thought leadership, market awareness, and targeted lead generation campaigns (after 30 days).
+While Sourcing Innovation prefers to do single-sponsor works, it recognizes that some smaller companies on limited budgets may want cheaper multi-sponsor options.
 (More information is available on request.)

 Contact the doctor for more information.